DOT Number Registration Fees

 What Do I Need To Register a USDOT #?

-Getting a new DOT Number is simple and straightforward through our services.
+Getting a new DOT Number is simple through our services.
 The key step is for our experts to ask you for specific business information.
 This way, we can understand the legal classifications of your trucking business.
 Here is some of the basic information we must have to register you with a new number.
 First, we will need your company operation classification and cargo classification.
 Then, we will ask for your trucking operation classification.
 In some cases, we will also need a little more information to supply your number.

 Here is an example of some of the extra information that the FMCSA could need from you.
 The agency might ask you to detail how many trucks you intend to have in your fleet.
 You could also need to state your status of ownership and the type of each vehicle.
 The FMCSA and DOT will need to know if you plan to operate as an intrastate carrier.
 If not, your trucking business will receive interstate carrier classification.
 Do you or your motor carrier plan to transport hazardous materials?
 If so, you will need to receive a hazmat classification from the DOT or FMCSA.